Davidstefan/visiongenaidemo/README.md

   - A summary of detected objects is included in the prompt
   - GPT-4o returns a two-sentence impression in Dutch
 - The output is displayed in the top-right corner of the video
+- If multiple webcams are detected (e.g., laptop + external camera), the script will list all available devices and let you select the desired one.
 - Press `Q` or `C` to stop the demo

 ---